-Part 2.2 The drafting team contends the 90-calendar day time frame is reasonable for providing the Fault current information to the owner(s) of the Protection System(s) associated with the Interconnecting Element.
+Part 2.2.1 The drafting team believes the 30-calendar day time frame is reasonable for providing the Fault current information to the owner(s) of the Protection System(s) associated with the Interconnecting Element.
 The drafting team determined that a change in Fault current of 10% indicates an appropriate point at which to provide this information, based on the fact that Protection Systems are typically set with margins above 10%.
-The drafting team is including this equation to assure a consistent approach is used by each Transmission Owner when calculating the percent change in Fault current values.